The TEACCH Autism Programme

-The TEACCH Autism Programme was developed in the 1960’s by Dr Eric Schopler.
-It is now a comprehensive clinical and psychoeducational programme for supporting people with autism.
+TEACCH is a comprehensive clinical and psychoeducational programme for supporting autistic people.
 It is based in the University of North Carolina, Chapel Hill, and has Centres throughout the state.
 The programme is adopted worldwide.

-The TEACCH Autism Programme’s philosophy views autism as a culture, and therefore a key assumption is that the environment and daily activities need to be adapted to meet the unique needs and strengths of individuals with autism.
-This theory is discussed by Dr Gary B Mesibov and Dr Victoria Shea in their paper, ‘Culture of Autism’ (1998).
-Click here to link to more information on the Culture of Autism: http://www.autismuk.com/the-culture-of-autism/
+TEACCH views autism as a culture, and therefore a key assumption is that the environment and daily activities need to be adapted to meet the unique needs and strengths the autistic person.

-Research confirms that students with autism tend to have a visually based learning style.
+Research confirms that some autistic students favour have a visually based learning style.
 The TEACCH Autism Programme aims to facilitate learning through a visual and structured teaching approach.
-The methods can be adapted to suit all ages and ability levels.
+The supports can be adapted to suit all ages and ability levels.

-1. It helps the student with autism to understand expectations.
+1. It helps the student to understand expectations

 Educational Principles of Structured Visual Teaching Approaches

-• Strengths and interests should be utilised in the development of intervention programmes.
+• Strengths and interests should be utilised in the development of supports.

 • To build understanding